Experts in Italy evaluated the available research to outline ten “golden rules” when using probiotics to improve health and treat medical conditions.

 8. Probiotics must interact positively with normal gut bacteria

-9. Be sure about the probiotic safety profile and the health of the person taking it
+9. Be sure about the safety profile and the health of the person taking it

 Although generally regarded as safe for human consumption, there have been some cases of probiotics having a negative effect on patients with a serious gastrointestinal illness.
-Probiotic products must be screened for evidence of any pathogenic strains and used with care in patients with severe illnesses.
+Products must be screened for evidence of any pathogenic strains and used with care in patients with severe illnesses.

 10. Use probiotics with demonstrated clinical effect

 Regulatory bodies consider probiotics as food supplements rather than drugs and so manufacturers are not required to provide the same rigorous evidence of health benefits.
-Nevertheless, there has been much research on probiotics and their positive effects on illnesses such as inflammatory bowel diseases, atopic dermatitis and type 2 diabetes.
-However, the effect of a probiotic is closely species and strain specific.
+Nevertheless, there has been much research on probiotics and their positive effects on illnesses such as inflammatory bowel diseases, atopic dermatitis, and type 2 diabetes.
+However, the effect of a probiotic is closely species and strain-specific.
 Different strains within the same group of probiotics can have different effects and are not all beneficial in treating disease.
-When giving a probiotic to treat a medical condition, it is important to choose a probiotic strain which has demonstrated clinical efficacy.
+When giving a probiotic to treat a medical condition, it is important to choose a strain that has demonstrated clinical efficacy.